sorelmitra/verifit/Readme.md

    my_driver(data)
 ```

-Thus, `test_another_stuff` will be skipped for driver `my-driver-ui`.
+Now the framework will skip `test_another_stuff` if the driver is for UI, and instruct PyTest to display an appropriate message.

 ## 3. Inspire from the Sample Tests

-We have a bunch of suites that you can inspire from.
+We have a bunch of test suites that you can inspire from.
 Each suite tests an imaginary service, which is either an online dummy one, either a dummy shell command.

 1. **Post-Service**.
 This one can post to a particular server via a driver.
 Each driver connects to the server it can talk to, and makes sure the returned data has the same format in order for the test to function.
 We have the following drivers:
    - `post-service-1` that connects to a REST API.